kr55/ssiscataloger/index.md

 # Demo - Let's Migrate On-premise SSIS to Azure SSIS!

-We’ll see a quick demo on how SSIS Catalog Migration Wizard migrates on-premises SSIS Catalog in SQL Server to SSIS in Azure Data Factory in just a few clicks.
+We will see now how SSIS Catalog Migration Wizard migrates on-premises SSIS Catalog in SQL Server to SSIS in Azure Data Factory in just a few clicks.
+I also have a video demo available to watch.

+To start, launch the wizard from your preferred location.

 **Choose Source**

-Choose SQL Server radio button.
-Provide the SQL Server instance name.
-To perform operations on the SSIS catalog, we have to use windows authentication.
-And the user should have the ssis_admin role.
+Choose the SQL Server radio button and then provide the SQL Server instance name.
+To perform operations on the SSIS catalog, we have to use Windows Authentication, and the user running this should have the ssis_admin role.

 <img src="media/ChooseSource.PNG" width="500">

 **Choose Target**

-Choose the Azure data factory radio button.
-Provide Azure SQL Server hostname, admin SQL server authentication user name, and password.
+Choose the Azure data factory radio button for the target.
+Provide the Azure SQL Server hostname, admin SQL server authentication user name, and password.

 <img src="media/ChooseTarget.PNG" width="500">

-Note - This utility only supports SQL authentication for Azure SQL Server connection.
+Note: This utility only supports SQL authentication for the Azure SQL Server connection.

 **Select SSISDB Catalog Items to Migrate**